 Preferred Lender List

 Baylor utilizes ELMSelect, a neutral lender and product comparison tool, to present the lenders on our preferred lender list to you.
 Click here to visit our lender list on the ELMSelect site.
-You will be asked to list your graduation date in the search criteria; an approximate date is all that is required.

 Rights and Responsibilities